 - 1 cup corn kernels fresh or frozen

-- 1 can diced tomatoes with all their juices (15 oz.)
+- 1 15 oz can diced tomatoes with juice

 - ½ teaspoon kosher salt